-The Wake Forest School of Medicine Alzheimer’s Disease Prevention Program offers patients a chance to participate in clinical trials that may impede the development of mild cognitive impairment or Alzheimer’s disease and help the functioning of the aging brain.
+The Wake Forest School of Medicine Alzheimer’s Disease Core Center offers patients a chance to participate in clinical trials that may impede the development of mild cognitive impairment or Alzheimer’s disease and help the functioning of the aging brain.

 Therapeutic Effects of Intranasally-administered Insulin in Adults with Mild Cognitive Impairment or Mild Alzheimer’s Disease (INI Study)

 This 18-month study investigates whether a type of insulin (Humulin® R) improves memory when administered intranasally (as a “nasal spray”) to adults with a mild memory impairment or early Alzheimer’s disease.

 Anti-amyloid Treatment in Asymptomatic Alzheimer’s Disease (A4 Study)

 This 36-month study is testing an investigational drug in older people who have evidence of elevated amyloid build-up in their brains, but who do not yet show symptoms of Alzheimer’s disease.

 The Alzheimer’s Disease Prevention Participant Repository is an observational study that will be used to identify and characterize early risk factors that predict memory decline and dementia in adults, with or without early signs of memory impairment.

 Study of Nasal Insulin to Fight Forgetfulness – Short-Acting Insulin Aspart – 12 weeks (SNIFF-QUICK Study)

 The purpose of this three-month research study is to find out whether insulin aspart improves memory when administered as a spray into the nasal passages of adults with mild memory impairment or early Alzheimer’s disease.